chapel-lang/chapel-blog/content/posts/transformer-part1/index.md

 max 0,mem -> res
 store res -> mem
 ```
 This somehow makes the function in the Chapel version faster than that in C++ when tested on the small-size model.
 However, when tested on the full-size model, it makes the function in the Chapel version much slower than the function in the C++ version.
 Additionally, this performance drop when testing on the full-size model can also be seen in the backward pass of LayerNorm.
-I currently don't understand the reason that causes this effect.
+I currently don't understand the cause of this effect.

 #### Other Layers

-The other layers seem fine and perform as well as or better than the PyTorch version.
+The other layers seem fine and perform as well as, or better than, the PyTorch version.
 Moreover, the model optimization part, specifically the loss computation and Adam optimizer, appears to perform much better than in the PyTorch versions.

 ### Conclusion

-In this part, we explore the methodology of the experiment and the first test, Small-Size Model on Single Thread.
-The performance of the C++ and Chapel models is comparable to that of the two PyTorch models with the C++ version being the fastest, as the benefits of PyTorch’s optimized linear algebra are not very apparent in this small-scale test.
+In this post, we explore the methodology of the experiment and the first test, running a small-size model on single thread.
+The performance of the C++ and Chapel models is comparable to that of the two PyTorch models, with the C++ version being the fastest, as the benefits of PyTorch’s optimized linear algebra are not very apparent in this small-scale test.
 The Chapel version was slowest in this test, mainly due to the Dropout and Softmax layers.
 Several unexpected performance issues were also encountered, requiring tricky solutions during Chapel’s development.

-In the next part, we will explore the second test, Full-Size Model on Single and Multiple Threads, along with a discussion on productivity.
+In the next post in this series, we will explore the second test, using a full-size model on single and multiple threads, along with a discussion on productivity.